Holyrood Palace: Royal Residence and Haunted House

-Despite being centuries old, wooden planks in one corner of a room still contain a blood stain from when the Private Secretary of Queen Mary was brutally murdered.
+Despite being centuries old, wooden planks in one corner of a room still contain a blood stain from when the Private Secretary of Queen Mary of Scotland was brutally murdered .
 According to accounts of visitors, the long, dark halls of Holyrood Palace are sometimes swept with unexpected winds, and the sound of crying can be heard emanating from the basement.

 The Witch from the Scottish Forest

-The life of Agnes, the supposed ghost that haunts the palace, isn't very well documented.
+Although Mary Stuart’s stay at Holyrood Palace is well-known, the life of Agnes, the supposed ghost that haunts the palace, isn't as well documented.
 She was known as ''Bald Agnes'' or ''The wise wife of Keith''.
-As usual in cases of witch trials, the most documentation related to her trial and death.
+As usual in cases of witch trials , most of the documentation about her is in relation to her trial and death.
 However, it is known that Agnes lived in Scotland, in the beautiful green Nether Keith that is placed among the wuthering hills of the Barony of Keith, east Lothian.
-She

 - Victims of Arrogance and Cruelty: The Pendle Witch Trials of 1612